 The Silent Killer: Inflation

 Inflation, often called the silent killer, is a tax that erodes the purchasing power of money.
 For the poor and elderly, who rely on fixed incomes and savings, this is a double-edged sword.
 They work hard, but their earnings and savings are continually devalued by the government’s relentless creation of money out of thin air.
-This process, known as quantitative easing, is intended to stimulate the economy but often results in higher prices for basic goods and services.
+This process, known as quantitative easing, is intended to stimulate the economy but often results in higher prices for essential goods and services.

 The Real Definition of Inflation